 Another factor which is of lesser significance to consider is the re-pricing admin fee.

 First what is re-pricing?
 It simply means going back to your current bank (for those with existing mortgage for refinancing) and ask to switch over to another loan package after the expiry of your lock-in period if any.
 The bank usually has a specialized department that handles all re-pricing requests.
 They will gladly offer you any of their existing packages for new customers but subject to an admin fee which from our knowledge can vary greatly between $200 to $800.
-Most of the local banks will charge $800 for re-pricing.
-Incidentally CIMB charge only $200 for re-pricing.
+Most of the local banks will charge $500-800 for re-pricing.
+Incidentally some foreign banks like CIMB charge only $200 for re-pricing (subject to change from time to time).

 How important is this a factor in your consideration depends on how likely you think you are going to stay with the same bank for personal reasons.
 But remember re-pricing happens only a few years down the road and the admin fee might also be revised upwards by then (used to be $500 for local banks in the past).
 For most people this may not be a salient factor as refinancing to another bank altogether not only ensures you get the best rate but many banks still provide legal subsidy which covers all the costs involved and makes it cheaper than re-pricing with the same bank ironically.